apache/tomcat/modules/manager2/manager2-design.md

   of the database.

 **Monitoring**
+- CPU and memory status cards (5 s cadence): an instant snapshot from `GET /api/status/system`, not a chart.
+The CPU card shows the system and JVM process CPU load as percentage bars, plus cores, 1-minute load average and live/daemon/peak thread counts; the memory card shows physical memory and swap usage, the JVM heap (used / max bar, committed) and non-heap usage as bars and facts, and a per-memory-pool table (used, committed, max).
+Values the platform does not expose (CPU loads before the first monitoring interval, the load average on Windows, physical/swap memory on a JVM without the HotSpot management MBean) render as "-".
 - Live workers table (5 s cadence): stage, processing time, bytes sent/received, remote address (forwarded + actual), virtual host, request line.
 Only *active* workers are listed — stages P (parsing,